 Radiation therapy is the use of x-rays or other high-energy particles to destroy cancer cells.
 A doctor who specializes in giving radiation therapy to treat cancer is called a radiation oncologist.
 The most common type of radiation treatment is called external-beam radiation therapy, which is radiation given from a machine outside the body.
 When radiation treatment is given using implants, it is called internal radiation therapy or brachytherapy.
 A radiation therapy regimen (schedule) usually consists of a specific number of treatments given over a set period of time.

 Side effects from radiation therapy include fatigue, mild skin reactions, upset stomach, and loose bowel movements.
 Most side effects go away soon after treatment is finished.
-Learn more about radiation therapy .
+Learn more about the basics of radiation therapy .

 Surgery to remove the spleen, which also makes white blood cells, is called a splenectomy and may be recommended for some patients.
 A surgical oncologist is a doctor who specializes in treating cancer using surgery.
-Learn more about surgery .
+Learn more about the basics of surgery .

 Stem cell transplantation/bone marrow transplantation